gavinlyonsrepo/cylon-deb/README.md

 -------------------------------------
 Some functions require dependencies packages to be installed.
 These optional dependencies are left to user discretion.
-The user can check if optional dependencies installed with cylon help.
+The user can check if optional dependencies installed with cylondeb help.

 | Dependencies| Usage |
 | ------ | ------ |